 Matt Newlin, Ed.D.

-Matt Newlin, Ed.D. is a higher education and college access consultant with 15 years’ experience supporting and advocating for first-generation and low-income students.
-Matt most recently served as Director of Rural Initiatives with College Advising Corps where he worked to increase postsecondary enrollment for students from rural and small-town communities.
-He also established the Rural Adviser Network which provided resources and training for 200 rural-serving advisers across the country.
-Prior to CAC, Matt worked at both public and private universities in a variety of student affairs and enrollment management positions.
-At the Brown School of Social Work at Washington University he established the school’s first need-based scholarship; a first-generation student support program; and campus-wide financial literacy initiatives.
-Prior to that, Matt worked in financial aid at the University of Missouri – St. Louis where he developed and led workshops for high schools and community colleges to educate low-income, first-generation students and families about financial aid and the transition to college.
+In the past, he has served as director of rural initiatives with College Advising Corps (CAC), where he worked to increase postsecondary enrollment for students from rural and small-town communities.
+Prior to CAC, Dr. Newlin worked at both public and private universities in a variety of student affairs and enrollment management positions.
+At the Brown School of Social Work at Washington University, he established the school’s first need-based scholarship; a first-generation student support program; and campus-wide financial literacy initiatives.
+Prior to that, he worked in financial aid at the University of Missouri–St. Louis where he developed and led workshops for high schools and community colleges to educate low-income, first-generation students and families about financial aid and the transition to college.

 As a consultant, Matt’s clients include Harvard’s National Center for Rural Education Research Networks (NCRERN), NASPA’s Center for First-generation Student Success, Education Design Lab, U-Thrive Educational Services, the Missouri Department of Higher Education and Workforce Development (MDHEWD), the National Student Employment Association (NSEA), State Technical College of Missouri, and more.